-I defy you to show me a digital product that hasn’t required debugging techniques in it’s development process.
+I defy you to show me a digital product that hasn’t required debugging techniques to fix a bug during its development.

-I’ve been working for years in web and product development, and I’ll admit I’ve found out the hard way that taking shortcuts to squash a bug doesn’t work.
-In my experience, those bugs will continue to haunt you and find new ways to cause problems.
+From my years of working in web and product development, I’ve found out the hard way that taking shortcuts to squash a bug doesn’t work.
+In my experience, those bugs continue to haunt you and find new ways to cause problems.

-I’ve now developed a reliable process that I use to fix all bugs that come my way.
+I’ve now developed a reliable debugging technique that I use to fix all bugs that come my way.

-The more disciplined I am with this process, the less I’ve had to revisit old bugs that I thought we’d moved on from.
-It does sometimes feel time-consuming, but the output has been more reliable over time and totally worth the effort.
+I find that the more disciplined I am with this debugging process, the less I’ve had to revisit old bugs that I thought we’d moved on from.
+It does sometimes feel time-consuming, but the output has been more reliable over time and is totally worth the effort.

 I hope these steps can be of help to you too.

-Take the time to replicate the bug yourself, even if someone else has already done this for you.
-Then make a note of the replication workflow you’ve found, you’ll need this later when you have to communicate the details with your team.
+Take time to replicate the bug yourself, even if someone else has already done this for you.
+Be sure to make a note of the replication workflow you’ve found, as you’ll need this later when you have to communicate the details with your team.

 Just like a scientist testing a theory or a detective proving a case, it’s critical for you to review the evidence and come to your own conclusion.
-This is your key to prove the before and after: what was broken and what’s now fixed.
+This is your key to prove the before and after: what was broken and what bug now fixed.

-There’s another reason you don’t want to skip this step: You know your way around the codebase better than they do, so your angle will always be different.
+There’s another reason you don’t want to skip this step: You know your way around the codebase better than someone else does, so your angle will always be different.

 If your work results in the same workflow, great!
-You now have even more evidence zeroing in on the scenario causing the issue.
-If not, then you have saved yourself time in the long run by not looking into mechanics that aren’t part of the problem.
+You now have even more evidence zeroing in on the scenario that causes the issue.
+If not, then you have saved yourself time in the long run because you haven’t looked into mechanics that aren’t part of the problem.